-The location area of the Ancient Near East is mapped differently by different governmental and academic organizations, but is generally agreed to be the northeastern countries of Africa, the Eastern Mediterranean countries, the Arabian Peninsula, and Mesopotamia.
+The location area of the Ancient Near East is mapped differently by different governmental and academic organizations but is generally agreed to be the northeastern countries of Africa, the Eastern Mediterranean countries, the Arabian Peninsula, and Mesopotamia.
 Some have it reaching into as far as what we know of as the Middle East.

 Mesopotamia spawned the world’s first cities and its some of its first art.
 Much of the inspiration for Ancient Near Eastern Art came from the relationship between the natural world and the world of the gods, except in Egypt where the Pharaoh sometimes replaced the divine in art.

 Ancient Near Eastern Art Origins and Historical Importance:

 For the first time, humanity was organizing itself into urban civilizations known as the Urban Revolution.
-In what is now modern day Iraq, cities like Ur and Babylon became cosmopolitan meccas with definitive social hierarchy and status.
+In what is now modern-day Iraq, cities like Ur and Babylon became cosmopolitan meccas with definitive social hierarchy and status.

-While wealth was built from agriculture, status was dependent on governmental rule or from relationship to religious status.
+While wealth was built from agriculture, status was dependent on the governmental rule or from relationship to religious status.
 These themes come into play within the images they created.

-“If he does not plant the field that was given over to him as a garden, if it be arable land, the gardener shall pay the owner the produce of the field for the years that he let it lie fallow, according to the product of neighboring fields, put the field in arable condition and return it to its owner. – Hammurabi
+“If he does not plant the field that was given over to him as a garden, if it bearable land, the gardener shall pay the owner the produce of the field for the years that he let it lie fallow, according to the product of neighboring fields, put the field in arable condition and return it to its owner. – Hammurabi

 At the top, the stele depicts Hammurabi receiving his royal insignia from the god of justice, Shamash.
-The lower part of the stele is the written laws.
-Steles like this were placed publicly so that citizens would have anytime access to important public information such as the law.
+The lower part of the stele is written laws.
+Steles like this were placed publicly so that citizens would have any time access to important public information such as the law.
 This sophisticated art form was important for both aesthetic and educationally progressive reasons.

 Rulers in the area showed their influence and power through the architecture they built and would leave behind.
 Some of this architecture was built as a gesture of worship to a particular god or goddess, such as in the case of the original temple in Israel.
 Nebuchadnezzar II, of biblical fame, built a gate in honor of Ishtar.

 “We have always realized, as Israelis and as Jews, that we are not fighting Islam and thus avoided turning the Temple Mount issue into a war of Jews against Muslims. – Reuven Rivlin

 The metallurgy of the period was detailed and crafted in ways that have not been improved upon to this day.
-Drinking vessels and vases were formed into near perfect representations of animals and finished with relief etchings of natural scenes.
-Ceramics were both beautiful in form and highly proficient function, and were even whimsical in design.
+Drinking vessels and vases were formed into near-perfect representations of animals and finished with relief etchings of natural scenes.
+Ceramics were both beautiful in form and highly proficient function and were even whimsical in design.